This detached cottage is located in the market town of Ulverston and can sleep six people in three bedrooms.

 We had a lovely stay at Town Beck Cottage.
 The owner was there to greet us and checked we'd had a nice stay at the end of our holiday.
 We honestly could not fault this cottage, it has everything you could possibly want from self catering accommodation.
 Mrs Bruce 2015-07-26

 The cottage was immaculate and the owner was very friendly and helpful.
 We had a lovely relaxing stay.
 The location was ideal with a short walk to the town of Ulverston.
 We would definitely recommend it.
 Mr Ord 2015-07-13

 Parking Space Linen provided Towels provided Cooker Fridge Washing Machine Television WiFi

-Details Gas central heating Electric oven, gas hob, microwave, fridge, washing machine, 4 x TVs with Freeview, DVD, WiFi Fuel and power included in rent Bed linen and towels included in rent Off road parking for 1 car Patio with furniture Two well-behaved dogs welcome Sorry, no smoking Shops and pubs 1 min walk Note: Cottage front door opens directly onto road, children and pets to be supervised
+Gas central heating Electric oven, gas hob, microwave, fridge, washing machine, 4 x TVs with Freeview, DVD, WiFi Fuel and power inc in rent Bed linen and towels inc in rent Off road parking for 1 car Patio with furniture Two well-behaved dogs welcome Sorry, no smoking Shops and pubs 1 min walk Note: Cottage front door opens directly onto road, children and pets to be supervised

 Changeover Day Fri

 should only be used to get a rough idea of the cottage location.

 Get an Ordnance Survey map covering the Ulverston area.